WildernessLabs/Meadow/README.md

  * **Mono** - We have a custom build of mono that runs on NuttX.
  * **Various tools** - In addition to the various off-the-shelf dev tools, we use a custom build of ST-Link utilities to communicate with the board via JTAG.

+Binaries of many of some of the build artfiacts can be found on [`Google Drive/Engineering/Meadow Build Artifacts`](https://drive.google.com/drive/u/0/folders/1qAgv49SRB585jm14eg7LBkMCPg_XJzNC).

 ## Development Build Instructions

 Note that these instructions have been tested on a Mac, Windows (with ubuntu) and Linux, but are definitely optimized for Mac.